 The pedals and the drive wheel turn when the push assist system is used.
-There is a risk of injury if the pedelec wheels are not in contact with the ground when the push assist system is used (e.g. when carrying the pedelec up stairs or when placing it on a bicycle rack).
+There is a risk of injury if the wheels are not in contact with the ground when the push assist system is used (e.g. when carrying the pedelec up stairs or when loading it on a bicycle rack).

-- Only use the push assist mode when pushing the pedelec. - You must steer the pedelec securely with both hands when using push assist. - Allow for enough freedom of movement for the pedals.
+- Only use the push assist mode when pushing the pedelec. - ➤ You must steer the pedelec securely with both hands when using push assist. - ► Allow for enough freedom of movement for the pedals. - ✓ The pedelec is stationary. - 1 Hold down button down until the push assist symbol is shown. - ⇒ The push assist symbol is shown.
+The push assist is activated.